 Maybe the guys you’ve worked with for 20-25 years want to do the right thing.
 They want to make sure you’re taken care of, that your medical bills are being paid.
 Routinely, you’ll hear rig managers say that—problem is, your case switches over to another side of the company.
 That other side of the company has a job: to minimize the cost of the accident.

 What they’ve been taught to do—their “right thing"—is to minimize what they would otherwise have to pay out, whether it be medical bills, wages, or other things of that sort.
 Those people become hardened to the process, so when they come in, they don’t see a person anymore—it’s a case number.
 They’re trying to get that case closed for the minimum amount possible.
 There’s a lot of talk about doing the right thing from the company, or “we’re gonna take care of this or that,” but I can tell you that with the exception of 1 or 2 companies out of the Deepwater Horizon, that didn’t happen.

 This case has meant a lot to us personally.
 We’ve been in the homes of almost all of our clients.
 We talk to them all on the phone.
 We send text messages and emails back and forth.
 These clients are more than just clients—they’re our friends, an extended part of the family.
 Knowing that we were able to help take them from a bad situation from an emotional, physical, economic standpoint, and guide them through a very complicated minefield of companies doing everything they could to keep them from justice.

-We were able to put our clients on a path to getting better from a medical standpoint, to being in a financially secure situation for the rest of their lives.
+We were able to put our clients on a path to recovery and financial security for the rest of their lives.